 Imagine picking up and reading your teenager’s latest and greatest book.
-Next time you’re having a bite to eat or driving along in the car you casually mention something you read and say, “what did you think of that character?
-I loved how the author portrayed her/him in that scene where….”
-Suddenly the silence in the car ends and you are engaged in actual conversation.
-Not mom/dad versus teenage angst—but an actual exchange of ideas.
-The amazing thing is you’ll gain a whole new insight into your child.
-They’ll be eager to share what they liked or disliked.
+Next time you are driving along in your car, you can casually mention something you read and say, “What did you think of the character?
+I loved how the author portrayed her/him in that scene where…” Suddenly, the silence in the car ends, and you are engaged in actual conversation.
+Not mom/dad versus teenage angst but a real exchange of ideas.
+The amazing thing is you will gain new insight into your child.
+They will be eager to share what they liked or disliked.
 You can also get a gauge on where they stand on social issues in their own life.
-However, this is a process that needs to be started early on—and the sooner the better!
+However, this is a process that needs to be started early on–the earlier, the better!

+I can already hear you.
 Really?
 You want me to read children and young adult books?
 Yes!
-I’m an avid reader.
+I am an avid reader.
 I love most genres.
-I have found over the years that if a book is engaging it doesn’t matter what age it caters to.
-I can find something of value or interest in it.
+I have found over the years that if a book is engaging it does not matter what age it caters to, I can appreciate something of value in it.
 You also don’t have to read every book.
 Ask your child for their recommendation.
 Let them know you value their opinion.
-Once you’ve finished the book, discuss it, and enjoy the experience of an intellectual exchange with your child on a level playing field.
+Once you’ve finished the book, discuss it, and enjoy the experience of intellectual exchange with your child on a level playing field.